kikito/kiki.to/source/blog/2012-07-19-coding-with-an-accent.md

 For example, French people (at least people from Paris, which are the ones I’m more familiar with) don’t even say “we”.
-I mean, they have a word for it - “nous”.
+I mean, they have a word for it - *nous*.
 But they never use it when colloquially speaking.
-Instead, they use the impersonal “on”, which roughtly translates to “it” (as in “It is said that…”).
+Instead, they use the impersonal *on*, which roughtly translates to “it” (as in “It is said that…”).
 So, when they mean “let’s go shopping” they say something like “it should go shopping”.
 Crazy, right?
 Well, they do it all the time.